MahaDAO/governence-contracts/README.md

 ### Calculating MAHAX

 Every user that locks their `MAHA` gets a balance assigned to them.
-This balance represents their voting and it decays over time (from a max period of 4 years).
+This balance represents their voting power and it decays over time (from a max period of `4 years`).
-The locker returns this balance by calling the `balanceOf(...)` function which calculates using a linear function that takes into account current time, lock duration and lock amount.
+The balance is retrived by calling the `balanceOf(...)` function which calculates using a linear function that takes into account current time, lock duration and lock amount.

 The maximum duration a user can lock for is `4 years`.
 There is no upper limit for the amount of `MAHA` that can be lcoked however there is a minimum amount of `100 MAHAX` that a NFT needs to maintain.
 This can be changed at any time by the governance.
 Lock expiry times are rounded off by the week and the minimum lock time can be `1 week`.